zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/intro/intro.md

 ## About this Workshop

-This workshop will help you understand what is Event Mesh using two message brokers and the technical capabilities inside the Converged Oracle Database to support a scalable event-driven microservices architecture.
+This workshop will help you understand Event Mesh using two message brokers and the technical capabilities inside the converged Oracle Database to support a scalable event-driven microservices architecture.

-You will create four event-driven microservice and two messaging brokers to allow the communication between them.
-In the first Lab you will create an Apache Kafka Broker, as the event broker for two microservices to communicate, written in Spring Boot.
-The second Lab will create an Oracle Transactional Event Queues (TEQ) and show the Kafka APIs working in the Kafka compatibility mode.
-Also, this module has the same Spring Boot producer and consumer microservices but with Kafka Java client for TEQ, using the okafka library.
-And finally, the third one will experience the concept of Event Mesh building a bridge between the both brokers with messages being produced on the Kafka side and consumed on the TEQ side.
+You will create four event-driven microservice and two messaging brokers to allow communication between them.
+In the first Lab, you will deploy an Apache Kafka broker to leverage the event-driven communication between two microservices written in Spring Boot.
+In the second Lab, you will create an Oracle Transactional Event Queues (TEQ) and experience the Kafka APIs working in the Kafka compatibility mode.
+Likewise, this module has the Spring Boot producer and consumer microservices but with Kafka Java client for TEQ, using the okafka library.
+And finally, in the third Lab, you will experiment with the concept of Event Mesh, building a bridge between Kafka and TEQ brokers, and see messages being produced on the Kafka side and consumed on the TEQ side.

 Estimated Workshop Time: 50 minutes